Guilded-NET/Guilded-NET.github.io/index.md

 Guilded.NET is an API wrapper for [Guilded](https://guilded.gg) based on .NET.

-> Guilded.NET documentation uses Guilded colours and replicates some of the Guilded styles.
-All credits go to them.
-> Guilded.NET documentation uses Font Awesome as its icon pack.
-All credits go to them.
-{: .note}

 > ## Used libraries
 > - **NewtonSoft.Json**: for Guilded JSON
 > - **RestSharp**: for REST client